Is There Such a Thing as Organic Tuna?

 How can you identify the most responsibly sourced tuna?

-Identifying responsibly sourced tuna requires looking for specific certifications, labeling details, and transparency indicators that verify sustainable practices:
+Identifying responsibly sourced tuna requires looking for specific certifications, labeling details, and transparency indicators:

-• Third-party certifications: Look for MSC logos on wild-caught tuna or ASC certification for farmed varieties, which indicate independent verification of sustainable practices throughout the supply chain
+• Third-party certifications: Look for MSC logos on wild-caught tuna or ASC certification for farmed varieties, indicating independent verification of sustainable practices

-• Fishing method transparency: Check labels for specific methods like “pole-and-line caught” or “FAD-free,” which demonstrate more selective fishing practices with reduced environmental impact and lower bycatch rates
+• Fishing method transparency: Check labels for methods like “pole-and-line caught” or “FAD-free,” which demonstrate selective fishing with reduced bycatch

-• Geographic specificity: Quality products specify the fishing area or FAO zone where tuna was caught, providing transparency about stock management and regional fishing regulations
+• Geographic specificity: Quality products specify the fishing area or FAO zone, providing transparency about stock management and regional regulations

-• Digital traceability: Premium brands often include QR codes linking to detailed sourcing information, vessel tracking data, and certification documents that verify their sustainability claims
+• Digital traceability: Premium brands often include QR codes linking to sourcing information, vessel tracking data, and certification documents

-These verification elements work together to create a comprehensive picture of responsible sourcing practices.
-Companies that provide multiple layers of transparency typically demonstrate genuine commitment to supply chain verification and environmental stewardship, making them more reliable choices for conscious consumers seeking sustainable tuna options.
+Companies that provide multiple layers of transparency demonstrate genuine commitment to supply chain verification and environmental stewardship, making them more reliable choices for conscious consumers.

 How SmarTuna helps verify sustainable tuna sourcing

-SmarTuna provides digital traceability and verification for tuna supply chains from the moment fish are caught through final delivery.
+SmarTuna provides digital traceability and verification for tuna supply chains from catch through final delivery.
 The platform captures real-time vessel activity using satellite VMS and AIS tracking, ensuring complete visibility of fishing operations and compliance with sustainability standards.

 The system assigns unique raw material IDs at port discharge, linking each batch to verified origin data, fishing methods, and certification records.
 Key capabilities include: